Signal integrity or SI is a measure of the quality

 integrity problems in ICs can have many drastic consequences

-for digital designs: Products can fail to operate
+for digital designs: Products can fail to operate at all,

-planned.
-Yield may be lowered, sometimes drastically
+may be lowered, sometimes drastically

 The

-cost of these failures is very high, and includes
+cost of these failures is very high, and includes photomask

-photomask costs, engineering costs and opportunity
+costs, engineering costs and opportunity cost due to delayed

-developed to analyze, prevent, and correct these problems.[1]
+(EDA) tools have been developed to analyze, prevent, and

-In integrated circuits, or ICs, the main cause of
+correct these problems.
+In integrated circuits, or ICs,

-signal integrity problems is crosstalk.
-In CMOS technologies,
+the main cause of signal integrity problems is crosstalk.

-substrate coupling, non-ideal gate operation, and
+inductance, substrate coupling, non-ideal gate operation,

-other sources.
+and other sources.
 The fixes normally involve changing

 the sizes of drivers and/or spacing of wires.